Tips & favourites

 • Bring cash

-Withdraw in Medellín before the flight, ideally small notes.
+Withdraw money in Medellín before the flight.

-• No ATM in El Valle
+• No ATM

 Bancolombia in Bahía Solano, sometimes out of order or out of cash.